 - Transmission of Malicious Code to a Third Party’s Computer System

 Coverage extends to provide defence costs incurred in respect of the investigation, defence, settlement or appeal of any claim.

 Liabilities can arise from an alleged breach or alleged negligence in failing to maintain the security of their network and allowing access by unauthorised persons resulting in the electronic publishing of material through electronic means that defames a person or organisation or disparages their products or services.

 THIRD PARTY LOSS (NEGLIGENCE BASED)

 This section is more aligned to a traditional Professional Indemnity policy.
 The coverage is designed to cover the insured against any third party claims arising from an alleged breach of professional duty.

 There are a number of specialist IT Liability Insurance products in the market which cater specifically for the unique risks associated with Information and Technology Professionals.
 Coverage can be extended to included performance based contractual liability and liability assumed in contract in the form of indemnity agreements and the like.

-To properly protect your business from the financial consequences of a cyber attack on your business contact NWC Insurance today on 1300 400 707 or email us at email@example.com.
+To properly protect your business from the financial consequences of a cyber attack on your business contact Crucial Insurance today on 1300 400 707 or email us at email@example.com.